Upper School Curriculum

 Honors Latin IV

-Students complete the Unit Four textbook, learning to translate selected passages from Roman writers such as Vergil, Catullus, Ovid, Pliny, Martial and Cicero.
+Students complete the Cambridge Latin Course Unit Four textbook, learning to translate selected passages from Roman writers such as Vergil, Catullus, Ovid, Pliny, Martial and Cicero.
 They are encouraged to put themselves in the shoes of various Roman authors to react to others’ writings or to historical events discussed in class.
-Upon successful completion of the fourth year, students may be recommended to undertake the challenge of Advanced Placement Latin.
+Upon the successful completion of the fourth year, students may be recommended to undertake the challenge of Advanced Placement Latin.

 Prerequisite: Completion of Latin III, with teacher recommendation